Ozempic and sex drive: what to expect

 “Stress, anxiety, and depression can significantly impact libido,” says Ryan S. Sultán, MD, an assistant professor of clinical psychiatry at Columbia University and founder of Integrative Psych

-It can be hard to feel interested in sex if your mind is going a million miles an hour trying to manage work, family, school, and everything else that’s on your plate.
-A study found that low sexual desire in women is strongly linked to depression; it also found that anxiety disorders are linked with low sexual desire, orgasmic difficulty, and sexual pain.
-Additionally, research suggests depression and its pharmacologic treatment are associated with sexual difficulties in both men and women.
+A study found that low sexual desire in women is strongly linked to depression; it also found that anxiety disorders are linked to low sexual desire, orgasmic difficulty, and sexual pain.
+Additionally, research suggests depression and, somewhat ironically, antidepressants are associated with sexual difficulties in both men and women.

-The key to a good sex life is open communication.
-Research found that better sexual communication is associated with greater sexual desire and function.
-Talking to your sexual partner or partners about the change in your libido may feel awkward, but can be worth any discomfort.
-Letting them know about this change can hopefully alleviate any uncomfortable misunderstandings and allow you to find solutions that work for you.
-Maybe you agree to reduce the amount of sex you’re having and focus on other forms of intimacy for a few weeks.
-Maybe you start incorporating sex toys into the bedroom to ensure they still get to feel good, even when your body isn’t quite up for it.
-Maybe you find other ways of engaging in sex, like mutual masturbation or oral sex.
-You get the idea!
+Research has found that better sexual communication is associated with greater sexual desire and function.
+Talking to your sexual partner or partners about changes to your libido may feel awkward, but can be worth any discomfort.
+Letting your partner know about this change can hopefully alleviate any uncomfortable misunderstandings and allow you to find solutions that work for you.

 Consult your healthcare provider

 As always, it’s a good idea to discuss concerns with your healthcare provider.
-“They can assess whether Ozempic is the likely cause and determine if adjusting the dosage or switching medications is appropriate,” explains Dr. Sultán.
+“They can assess whether Ozempic is the likely cause and determine if adjusting the dosage or switching medications is appropriate,” Dr. Sultán explains.

-A healthcare provider can also evaluate whether you might benefit from certain prescription medications, such as Viagra (sildenafil) or Cialis (tadalafil), which are often considered first-line treatments for ED.
-Lastly, they can also help explore whether there might be any underlying factors, such as hormone imbalances or cardiovascular issues, that could be contributing to your decreased sex drive.
+A healthcare provider can also evaluate whether you might benefit from certain prescription medications, such as Viagra (sildenafil) or Cialis (tadalafil).
+If erectile issues are part of the problem, these medications are often considered first-line treatments for ED.

 Viagra Important Safety Information: Read more about serious warnings and safety info.